 A passionate communicator, Daniel Bartholomew-Poyser brings clarity and meaning to the concert hall, fostering deep connections between audiences and performers.
-He is the Artist in Residence and Community Ambassador of Symphony Nova Scotia, conducting ballet and pops with national and international artists and designing diverse and relevant family and outreach shows for the Halifax community.
+He is the Artist in Residence and Community Ambassador of Symphony Nova Scotia, conducting ballet and pops with national and international artists, and designing diverse and relevant family and outreach shows for the Halifax community.
 He has served as Assistant Conductor of the Kitchener-Waterloo Symphony and Associate Conductor of the Thunder Bay Symphony Orchestra.
-Daniel has performed with the Hamilton Philharmonic, the Eastern Sierra Symphony, the Stratford Symphony, and has been re-invited to the San Francisco Symphony for three seasons.
+Daniel has performed with the Toronto Symphony Orchestra, the Kingston Symphony Orchestra, the Calgary Philharmonic Orchestra, the Hamilton Philharmonic, the Eastern Sierra Symphony, the Stratford Symphony, and has been re-invited to the San Francisco Symphony for five seasons.

 Daniel earned his Bachelor in Music Performance and Education from the University of Calgary, where he also earned a Diploma in Advanced Wind Band.
 He received his Master of Philosophy in Performance from the Royal Northern College of Music in Manchester, England.
 He has been awarded the RBC Emerging Artist Grant and the Canada Council for the Arts Jean-Marie Beaudet Prize for Orchestral Conducting, and has recently been appointed to the Board of Orchestras Canada.